Documentation and grammar of Gutob (Munda)

 The collection consist of audio- and video recordings of stories, conversations and songs as well as grammatical elicitations.
 Many of the stories and conversations are transcribed and annotated, with a subset containing translations into English and sometimes Desia.
 A few ritual recordings are in Desia, which is the main language in the ritual realm.
 The community enjoyed to record songs and also loved listening to them.
 Especially the recording of songs of two Litiput women, who are originally from further up the hills in Malkangiri, is a favourite in the community.
 Their songs differ significantly from the style around Jalahanzar.

-The deposit contains recordings of Gutob (ISO gbj), a language from the Munda branch of the Austroasiatic language family.
+The collection contains recordings of Gutob (ISO639-3:gbj), a language from the Munda branch of the Austroasiatic language family.
 The language is spoken in Central East India (Southern Odisha) and is highly endangered.
 The youngest speakers are in their mid twenties (only women) and children are no longer acquiring the language as the community is rapidly shifting to the local lingua franca Desia.

-The deposit contains 18,5 hours of transcribed audio and video recordings consisting of the following genres:
+The collection contains 18,5 hours of transcribed audio and video recordings consisting of the following genres:

 Many of the recordings contain additional morpheme, gloss and part-of-speech annotations.
 A subset also contains translations into English and/or Desia.
 The annotations will be continuously updated along with progress in the analysis of the language and further annotations will be added as well.